rmetzler/bliki/wiki/ethics/lg-smart-tv.md

 It is not reasonable to expect customers to assume their TV will track viewing habits publicly.
-This is not a behaviour that TVs have had over their multi-decade existence, and it's disingenuous for LG to act like the customer "should have known" in any sense that the LG TV acts in this way.
+This is not a behaviour that TVs have had over their multi-decade existence, and it's disingenuous for LG to act like the customer “should have known” in any sense that the LG TV acts in this way.

 LG is hiding behind the modern culture of unfair post-sale contracts to impose a novel, deeply-invasive program of customer monitoring for their own